commercetools/merchant-center-application-kit/CONTRIBUTING.md

 #### Moving the `latest` dist-tag to a release:

-After testing the `next` release on a production project, it's time to move to the `latest` dist-tag to make the release official.
+After testing the `next` release on a production project, if the version is **stable** it can be finally movede to the `latest` distribution channel.

 ```bash
 $ yarn release-to-latest
 ```

-The command will promote the version published on `next` to the `latest` dist-tag for each package.
+The command will promote the version published on `next` to the `latest` npm dist-tag, for each package.

+## Canary releases

+On `master` branch, we automatically publish **canary** releases from CI to the `canary` distribution channel, _after_ the build runs successfully.

+Canary releases are useful to test early changes that should not be released yet to `next` or `latest`.
+They are automatically triggered and released after a Pull Request merged into `master`, unless the commit message contains `[skip publish]`.

+Note that canary releases __will not create git tags and version bump commits__.